 Tracy became the prosecution's best helper, especially after Joe Paulus told her it was going to be John or her, and he didn't care which one he convicted.
 She starred in hour after hour after hour of hidden videotaping, in Green Bay, Madison and, finally, Las Vegas.
 And once John was charged, it was confirmed that the secret tapes were studded with a flow of expletives and slightly off-camera sex acts between the two.

-public in general and the jury in particular ate up the scandal-sheet
+in general and the jury in particular ate up the scandal-sheet

 spin.
-Jurors watched intently, trying to figure out when they
+Jurors watched intently, trying to figure out when

 were doing "it" and what exactly they were doing when they did

 "it."
-Joe Paulus was so persuasive that he convinced jurors that
+Joe Paulus was so persuasive that he convinced

 they saw things that simply were not on the video.